Blog

 Sumner County, Kansas is in USDA Hardiness Zone 7a.
 The average last spring frost is April 11 and first fall frost is October 26.

-Sumner County County sits in USDA Zone 7a.
+Sumner County sits in USDA Zone 7a.
 Dianthus grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Dianthus grow in Sumner County County's climate?
+Can Dianthus grow in Sumner County's climate?

 🌱